There's a whole sea of essential oils out there to choose from...

 Frankincense has also been shown to boost immunity and stimulate the body's responses, which in turn improves our energy levels as well as supports our general health.
 This makes it a particularly beneficial oil for the colder months where illnesses and low moods are particularly prevalent.

 Soothing and calming with a sweet, floral scent, clary sage essential oil is a great ancient remedy for relaxation and renewal.

-Dubbed as "the women's oil", clary sage is renowned for its properties against menstrual symptoms, including cramp pain and mood swings, as well as its ability to balance and regulate hormones.
+Dubbed as "the women's oil", clary sage is renowned for its properties in women's health and against menstrual symptoms, including cramp pain, mood swings and even the menopause, as well as its ability to balance and regulate hormones.
 These properties also make it a popular oil for inducing labour.